-To make an enrollment change, the employee must submit the required forms to their employing agency.
-Any other subscriber must submit the required forms to the PEBB Program.
 The forms must be received no later than 60 days after the event that creates the special open enrollment.
-In addition, the PEBB Program or the employing agency will require the subscriber to provide proof of the dependent's eligibility, evidence of the event that created the special open enrollment, or both.
+In addition, the PEBB Program or the employing agency will require the subscriber to provide proof of a dependent's eligibility, evidence of the event that created the special open enrollment, or both.